pocomane/brewed-in-the-apocalypse/bita.md

 sheet please.
 ```

-If you decide to proceed with the second step, you briefly describes the risks of
+If you decide to keep the the second step, it is the core "Roll".
+You briefly
-the situation, and you select the character harms that are the relevant for the
+describes the risks of the situation, and you select the character harms that
-situation.
-Then you ask to the player which are the relevant trait and how
+are the relevant for the situation.
+Then you ask to the player which are the
-many Fortune point to spend, between 0 and 2 .
-Then the player rolls 2
+relevant trait and how many Fortune point to spend, between 0 and 2 .
+Then the
-standard 6-side dices, sums the results, adds the number of traits and fortune
+player rolls 2 standard 6-side dices, sums the results, adds the number of
-points and subtracts the harms.
-The result will say which kind of outcome the
+traits and fortune points and subtracts the harms.
+The result will say which
-character will get:
+kind of outcome the character will get:

 - With 8 or less  the player get a "Failure" outcome.
 - With 9-10-11    the player get a "Trade-off" outcome.
 - With 12 or more the player get a "Success" outcome.

-In the third step, if there is text in the move relative to that outcome, it is
-read and what it demands is done.
-A missing text means that the specific
-outcome does not change the situation.

 TODO - classically in a Apocalypse World the three ranges are 6-/7-8-9/10+ but
 it has the 5 statistics going from -3 to +3 - The starting sum 3 (in mean) 35%